 In addition to the Employee Handbook and the Workplace Injury Acknowledgement forms, you should properly document everything else that transpires as an injury or claim arises.

-One way that our clients have found success to have all employees call their injuries into our Triage Hotline.
+One way that our clients have found success is to have all employees call their injuries into our Triage Hotline.
 This is where we dispatch the mobile technicians, but it also allows us to take a recorded statement of their injury at the time it’s reported.
 You don’t have to use our service, but you should find a way to record these injury statements.

-Often, we see what’s originally a small injury spread to multiple body parts and injuries that have never been mentioned before are added as the claim grows.
+Often, we see what’s originally a small injury spread to multiple body parts, and injuries that have never been mentioned before are added as the claim grows.
 A recorded statement at the time of injury can help clarify what ailments actually came from work – and what ailments are just being added as an afterthought.

-If your employee reports an injury to you, or has an open claim, you also need to document your availability to continue providing work.
+If your employee reports an injury to you or has an open claim, you also need to document your availability to continue providing work.
 The employee may or may not have work restrictions applied.
 It’s important to properly document if you have Full Duty or Modified Duty available in order to limit the employee’s ability to collect disability payments.

 Educate your employees

 Did you know that most employees in California think that Worker’s Comp is a benefit provided by the state?
-When they take advantage of time of work – or even when they get an attorney involved – most don’t know that they’re harming the business that employs them.
+When they take advantage of time off work – or even when they get an attorney involved – most don’t know that they’re harming the business that employs them.
 They think they’re taking advantage of a state program.

 In other instances, employees may be overwhelmed by the paperwork, jargon, and bureaucracy that surrounds Work Comp.
 They might hire an attorney because they don’t know any better and they think an attorney is the only way to make sure they get the appropriate treatment.